kendo-labs/kendo-lint/README.md

 ## About kendoLint

-A static analysis (linting) tool that checks your usage of Kendo UI objects.
+A static analysis (linting) tool that checks your usage of Kendo UI objects... automatically!

 ## Compatibility and Requirements